marconetto/azadventures/chapter7/README.md

 </p>

-When using VMSS, it is common to explore auto-scaling capabilities, in which the number of VMs changes over time.
-When workers have to let the manager know that they are available to be part of the worker pool and receive work, there are a few options to start the worker process.
+When using VMSS, it is a common practice to explore its auto-scaling capabilities to increase or reduce the number of VM instances.
+There are a few options to let the manager know when workers want to join the worker pool.
 But before getting into that, let's first take a look at the provisioning and boot process of VMs.

 #### 2. Provisioning + boot process